ashgonzales/beethoven-and-co/README.md

 ```

 ## Change Log

- Use this section to document what changes were made and the reasoning behind those changes.
+8.17.20 5:30pm: Appended all data info to the DOM